-Laundry mats have powered machines that will wash your clothes well.
-You’ll be tethered to the laundry mat while your laundry is washing or drying.
+Laundromats have powered machines that will wash your clothes thoroughly.
+You’ll be tethered to the laundromat while your laundry is going through the wash cycle or drying.
 You won’t be able to wander too far away or risk your clothes getting stolen.

-Most laundry mats are coin or card operated.
+Most laundromats are coin or card operated.
 Research ahead of time if you’ll need cash or a credit card to avoid wasting time trying to pay.

-In Chaing Mai, I had a hard time getting enough change to use a laundry mat.
+In Chaing Mai, I had a hard time getting enough change to use a laundromat.
 I ran into a lot of language barriers trying to communicate giving somebody money and getting the same amount of money back in return was difficult.

 Minimizing the amount of downtime to laundry is essential.

-Bring one small and two large quart size freezer plastic bags.
-They take up almost no room and are very useful items.
+Bring one small and two large quart size plastic freezer bags.
+Freezer bags are durable, take up almost no room and are handy items.
 Get freezer bags if you can as they are much thicker and harder to break.